Clan Mackintosh: Jacobite rising of 1745

 During the Jacobite rising of 1745, Angus Mackintosh, twenty-second chief of Clan Mackintosh was a captain in the British Black Watch regiment.
 However, in his absence, his wife, Lady Anne Mackintosh raised men to fight for the Jacobite Charles Edward Stuart.
 Command was given to MacGillivray of Dunmaglas, of the Clan MacGillivray.
 They contributed to the Jacobite victory at the Battle of Falkirk Muir in 1746.
 Following this victory Charles arrived at Moy on 16 February 1746 where he was received by Lady Mackintosh.
 The prince's bed is still at Moy Hall.
 An attempt was made by five hundred Government troops to capture Prince Charles at Moy, but they were deceived by just five of the Lady Mackintosh's retainers into believing that they had blundered into the entire Jacobite army and fled.
 This incident became known as the Rout of Moy.
 At the Battle of Culloden the Mackintoshes and their allies in the Chattan Confederation suffered heavy losses.

+19th century estate management

+The Badenoch lands of clan chief Aeneas Mackintosh of Mackintosh (1770 - 1820) consisted of Dunachton, Kincraig, Dalnavert and South Kinrara (Inshriach).
+As an absentee landlord, Aeneas Mackintosh showed little interest in these lands until the 1790s, when wartime demands made the extraction of timber from Glen Feshie and Inshriach an attractive proposition.
+In the late 18th and early 19th centuries the Glen Feshie Wood Company felled trees on his land at Ruigh Aiteachain, floating the logs down the river to the Spey.
+In 1820, Aeneas was succeeded by a second cousin, Alexander Macintosh, a merchant who owned a plantation in Jamaica.
+In 1827, he was succeeded by his brother Angus, a Canadian merchant who returned to the Highlands, and in 1833 he in turn was succeeded by his son Alexander (d.
+1861).
+In the late 1840s, the east side of Glen Fesshie was converted into a deer forest for Georgiana Gordon, Duchess of Bedford.